barlaug/TTT4275-Classification-of-IRIS-MNIST/README.md

 python iris.py
 python mnist.py
 ```
 from a terminal.
-You must remember to be inside the correct directory.
+You must remember to call the commands from within the correct directory.